← All posts

 Sage Muni speaks in tendencies, not certainties.
-Here's why that matters — and why a sage is the right shape for AI guidance.
+Here's why that matters for personal AI coaching.

 This is the posture Sage Muni takes by design.